 Why do marketers seek programmatic advertising for their display campaigns, and what’s programmatic advertising all about anyway?

-The first banner ad impressions were generated in 1994 in what is known now as Wired Magazine and featured a banner by AT&T, which back then, was revolutionary.
+The first banner ad impressions were generated in 1994 in what is known now as Wired Magazine and featured a banner by AT&T, which, back then, was revolutionary.

 Here it is in all its glory…

-Premium inventory was still being sold manually in most cases, but the leftovers were sold to the highest bidder in online media auctions at those times, no real targeting features that we take for granted in today’s world were offered.
-Features such as micro-bidding or even knowing which user saw your ad, how old is the user?
-What is are his main interest?
-Those remained a mystery for advertisers, All this became a stepping Stone For Real-Time Bidding technology, which is the truest instance of programmatic ads.
+Premium inventory was still being sold manually in most cases.
+Still, the leftovers were sold to the highest bidder in online media auctions at those times, and no actual targeting features that we take for granted today were offered.
+Features such as micro-bidding or knowing which user saw your ad, how old is the user?
+What is his main interest?
+Those remained a mystery for advertisers; All this became a stepping Stone For Real-Time Bidding technology, the most authentic instance of programmatic ads.

 Want to learn more about OpenRTB?
 Keep reading.

-To envision the process, keep this flow in mind
+To envision the process, keep this flow in mind.

-- The user enters a website, then an ad request is sent to the ad exchange platform with all the information about the user and the website itself.
+The user enters a website; then, an ad request is sent to the ad exchange platform with all the information about the user and the website itself.

-- This information is matched and checked with all available demand partners or advertisers and a real-time auction starts between all the relevant advertisers.
+This information is matched and checked with all available demand partners or advertisers, and a real-time auction starts between all the relevant advertisers.

 Whoever bids the most will win the impression and get to show you, the user, an ad.